davidp3/cayley-docker/README.md

 ## cayley-docker

 This is a Docker image for [Cayley](https://github.com/google/cayley), an open-source graph database.
+This Docker image uses a non-release build of Cayley as the last release is about a year and 168 commits old.

 ## Usage